crazypill/test-rng/README.md

 This utlity creates a *truly random playlist* using a TRNG device.
 It will also work if pointed at */dev/random* or */dev/urandom* but won't be as random as they are mostly pseudo-random...

 I was annoyed that most music apps use *SQL* to randomly pull a playlist when in shuffle mode.  iTunes and SqueezeCenter both seem to clump up and play some tracks way more often than real-random would produce (I have no science to back this, all empirical).
 Also they tend to never play certain tracks.
-I've been paying attention for ten years to this.
+I've been paying attention to this for ten years.
 It took me that long to get off my ass and fix it.

 Point this utlity at a folder of files and it will take the full recursive file list and truly randomize it-  This doesn't use *SQL* or **anything weird**.
 Just a very random list of indices that map to the file list.
 Point it at your music folder and it will generate a playlist if you give the file a .m3u extension.